ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

+- **August 2024** I will serve as a TPC member for IEEE International Conference on Mobility, Sensing and Networking (MSN) 2024, Track of Security, Privacy, Trust and Blockchain!

 - **July 2024** I was awarded a Travel Grant supported by IEEE to attend ICDCS 2024!

 - **July 2024** **We win the 44th IEEE ICDCS 2024 Distinguished Paper Award!**